openconfig/grpctunnel/doc/grpctunnel_design.md

 1. A new session, identified by a unique string, is requested from the tunnel client.
 1. The tunnel client forwards a request through the register stream.
-1. The tunnel server will send an accepted request back to the client on the register stream.
+1. The tunnel server will send an accepted request back to the tunnel client on the register stream.
 1. The tunnel client will
-    1.  create a new tunnel stream to the server, and
+    1.  create a new tunnel stream to the tunnel server, and
     1.  return the stream.
-1. The tunnel server will accept the stream, and call the client defined handler.
+1. The tunnel server will accept the stream, and call the tunnel client defined handler.

 More detail can be found in the [client section](#client) below.